 “With programs like ACOA and the Cape Breton Partnership as well as this, it’s feeling that support that makes it easier to start a business.
 What the Dream Business program does is great.
 None of the businesses entering knew each other and now, after four weeks, we’re private messaging each other saying ‘hey, I had a great idea for this, or you should work on this, or I know this grant you should apply for’ it’s really inspiring.”

 Here at Mashup Lab, we’re proud to connect and support all these new entrepreneurs.
 What it is that we do is not something magical; we’re merely giving these entrepreneurs some of the tools and skills to expand on the great ideas they came up with on their own.
-We’re just happy to connect these folks and allow them to share their entrepreneurial ideas because what we know about is rural entrepreneurs is that: great ideas can come from anyone, anywhere!
+We’re just happy to connect these folks and allow them to share their entrepreneurial ideas because what we know about rural entrepreneurs is this: great ideas can come from anyone, anywhere!

 If you’re interested in working on a business idea you have and to learn business/entrepreneurial skills, apply to the Dream Business program here: